DIY Wreaths for the Holidays that Won’t Cost you a Cent.

 Look for something at least 2 inches in diameter.

-No trees were harmed in the making of these wreaths – I took off a lower branch that was due for some trimming in the spring.
+No trees were harmed in making these wreaths – I took off a lower branch that was due for some trimming in the spring.

 Don’t send me angry tree loving emails – I love my trees!